 We hope that you will benefit by knowing how much pollution you are exposed to during your daily life and what areas of high levels of pollution that you should avoid.
 In addition, the respiratory recordings will tell us to some extent how sensitive you are to the effects of pollution.
-You will be able to link levels of pollution to your respiratory symptoms.
+You will be able to link levels of pollution to your respiratory symptoms and to the state of your asthma.
+In this way, we will wish to see whether there is any link between your personal exposure to pollution and the state of your asthma.
+In this way, we might provide some advice about how best to avoid areas of high pollution and how to best manage your asthma.

-We will be able to tell how your own cells obtained from the nose are sensitive to the effects of pollution that you are exposed to.
-This will also provide you with some idea of how your body reacts to the pollution you are surrounded with.
+We will also be able to tell how your own cells obtained from the nose are sensitive to the effects of pollution that you are exposed to.